FACTBOX-Seventeen Democrats, three Republicans in U.S. presidential race

 DEVAL PATRICK

-Patrick is a late entry, launching his candidacy just days before early state filing deadlines.
-The 63-year-old African American and former Massachusetts governor said he was seeking to draw in Americans who felt left behind and to bridge a party he saw split between "nostalgia" or "big ideas" that left other voices out.
-The state's first African American governor, Patrick was credited with implementing Massachusetts' healthcare reform plan and tackling pension reform, transportation and the minimum wage.
+Patrick is a late entry, launching his candidacy just days before early-state filing deadlines.
+The 63-year-old former Massachusetts governor said he was seeking to draw in Americans who felt left behind and to bridge a party he saw split between "nostalgia" or "big ideas" that left other voices out.
+The state's first African-American governor, Patrick was credited with implementing Massachusetts' healthcare reform plan and tackling pension reform, transportation and the minimum wage.
 In 2014, Obama said Patrick would make "a great president or vice president," although Patrick has said the former president was remaining neutral in the current race.

 MICHAEL BLOOMBERG

-Former New York City Mayor and billionaire media mogul Michael Bloomberg, 77, has filed as a candidate in Alabama and Arkansas, but has not yet decided whether to run.
+Former New York City Mayor and billionaire media mogul Michael Bloomberg, 77, has filed as a candidate in Alabama, Arkansas, and Texas, but has not yet decided whether to run.

 THE REPUBLICANS